FridaGathima/Meals-Around-The-World-Phase1-Project/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-**Setup Requirements**
-This repository focuses on Flatdango, an app where you can buy movie tickets for movies showing at Flatiron Movie Theater!
-I used a local API to build out the frontend for the app.
-The list of the movies currently showing is displayed in the homepage.
-When a user clicks on a movies’s name, they're able to see its details that is the movie poster, time of showing, the runtime of the movie and the number of tickets available for purchase.
-This prevents a customer from purchasing a ticket when they're sold out.